ocwg/spec/spec/spec-0.2.md

 | `type`   | `string`  | [Schema Name](#schema-name) or [URI](#uri) | **required** | Type of extension |

 - **type**: The type of the extension.
 This is a URI or a simple name.
+  If a name is used, that name must be present in the [schemas](#schemas) section, where it is mapped to a URI.

 For an example of an extension, see the [appendix](#appendix), [Node Extension: Circle](#node-extension-circle).

+## Defining Extensions
+An extensions MUST have a URI (as its ID) and a document describing the extension.

+It SHOULD have a version number, as part of its URI.
+SHOULD have a proposed name, and SHOULD have a JSON schema.

+The proposed structure is to use a directory in a git repository.
+The directory path should contain a name and version number.
+Within the repo, there SHOULD be two files:

+- README.md, which describes the extension.
+- schema.json, which contains the JSON schema for the extension.
+    - This schema MUST use the same URI as the extension.
+    - It SHOULD have a `description` property, describing briefly the purpose of the extension.

+As an example, look at the [Circle Extension](#node-extension-circle) in the appendix.

+## Exporting Data with Extensions
+When exporting an OCIF file using extensions, the application SHOULD use inline or external schemas for the extensions.
+Remote schemas CAN be used to save space in the OCIF file.

 ## Handling Extension Data
-In order to support interchange between canvases when features don't overlap, canvases need to preserve nodes and relations that they don't support:
+To support interchange between canvases when features don't overlap, canvas apps need to preserve nodes and relations that they don't support:

 - Canvas A supporting Feature X creates a canvas with a Feature X node in it and exports it as OCIF.
 - Canvas B, which does not support Feature X, opens the OCIF file, and some edits are made to the canvas.